Dawn

 In Greek mythology, the goddess of dawn, Eos, is usually described as having rosy fingers and golden forearms, as she, dressed in a saffron-coloured robe, woven with flowers, opens the Gates of Heaven for the Sun to rise.
 For the Romans, she was known as Aurora.

-When the child of morning, rosy-fingered Dawn, appeared.” – Orange clouds at dawn, Long Island, United States.
+When the child of morning, rosy-fingered Dawn, appeared.” – Orange clouds at dawn, Oyster Bay, Long Island, New York.
 (Photo copyright © by Kaj Halberg)

 To me, the reason for the widespread worship of the Sun in many ancient cultures is obvious.
 Each new dawn was considered a miracle, as the Sun rose and spread its warm rays for the benefit of plants, animals, and people.